Skip to content

 Analysis core

-These core types appear in velocity, diameter, and batch analysis signatures.
+These core types appear in velocity, diameter, sum intensity, and batch analysis signatures.
 They are included here so generated API pages can explain the objects passed into and returned from analysis code.

 Bases: ABC